-- 1. To approve a merger agreement by and between the Company and Newtek Business Services Corp., a Maryland corporation, for the purpose of reincorporating the Company in the state of Maryland (the "Reincorporation Transaction") in anticipation of the election by the Company to be regulated as a business development company under the Investment Company Act of 1940, as amended (the "BDC Election"); - 2.
-To approve a reverse stock split to be implemented prior to the Reincorporation Transaction, pursuant to which each stockholder will receive one share of our common stock in exchange for no fewer than four shares and no greater than six shares owned at that time, with the exact ratio to be determined by the Company's board of directors (the "Board"); - 3.
+- 1. To approve an agreement and plan of merger (the "Merger Agreement") by and between the Company and Newtek Business Services Corp., a Maryland corporation, for the purpose of reincorporating the Company in the state of Maryland (the Merger Agreement and the transactions contemplated thereby are referred to as the "Reincorporation Transaction") in anticipation of the election by the Company to be regulated as a business development company under the Investment Company Act of 1940, as amended (the "BDC Election"); - 2.
+To approve a reverse stock split to be implemented prior to the Reincorporation Transaction and a related amendment to our Restated Certificate of Incorporation, pursuant to which each stockholder will receive one share of our common stock in exchange for no fewer than five shares and no greater than six shares owned at that time, with the exact ratio to be determined by the Company's board of directors (the "Board"); - 3.
 To approve a proposal to authorize the Company, with the approval of its board, to sell shares of its common stock subsequent to the BDC Election at a price or prices below its then current net asset value per share in one or more offerings, subject to certain conditions as set forth in the Proxy Statement/ Prospectus; - 4.
 To approve the adoption of a new equity compensation plan, which will become effective subsequent to the BDC Election; - 5.
 To approve any adjournment of the Special Meeting, if necessary or appropriate, to solicit additional proxies in favor of any or all of the foregoing proposals if there are not sufficient votes for such proposals; and - 6.
 To transact such other business as may properly come before the Special Meeting.